Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/README.md

 ## Api path
 Prefix: /api
 Name of the class in kebab-case

+## HTML and JS files
+The HTML and JS files are read from the source folder.
+This means that changes to these files will be reflected in the application without the need for a hot reload.

 ## Building a JAR
 When building a JAR the html and js files need to be included in the JAR.